Earth Notes: EGC: HaaS Lite WP1 D13 Technical ResearchUpdated 2021-08-07 13:12 GMT.

 Some of the Data and Flows Required

-Given that all of our approaches generate energy savings, it will at least be necessary to measure these savings to manage them, and to give appropriate feedback to the particpants including the end-user and the fuel/heat and finance providers, in real time (with granularity depending on the exact scheme).
+Given that all of our approaches generate energy savings, it will at least be necessary to measure these savings to manage them.
+It will also be necessary to give appropriate feedback to the participants including the end-user and the fuel/heat and finance providers, in real time (with granularity depending on the exact scheme).